1. Output information

 Geography

-SAPE are produced by the ONS for England and Wales, by Output Area, Lower and Middle layer Super Output Areas, electoral wards, Parliamentary constituencies, clinical commissioning groups (England only) and National Parks.
+SAPE are produced by the ONS for England and Wales, by Output Area, Lower and Middle layer Super Output Areas, electoral wards, Parliamentary constituencies, health geographies and National Parks.
 SAPE estimates are published unrounded by single year of age and sex at the lowest levels of geography possible to allow users to aggregate estimates to bespoke geographical areas as needed.
 The ONS geoportal provides a range of lookup files that allow users to produce estimates for major towns and cities, built-up areas and historic wards.
 It also provides a hierarchical representation of UK statistical geographies a diagram showing how different geographies fit together, and a short description of each geography in the Beginner's Guide to UK Geography.

 Each year we publish estimates for the boundaries in place at the reference point and for the latest boundaries where these differ.
-While most boundaries remain similar from year to year there are annual changes to both CCG and ward boundaries.
+While most boundaries remain similar from year to year there are annual changes to both health and ward boundaries.
 Additional geographic breakdowns are published on Nomis.

 Assessment of user needs and perceptions